 - Only pages that are not blocked by robots.txt.

 - Only pages that are the canonical page.

 - Only pages that relate to the second-level domain (meaning, no subdomains – they should get their own XML sitemap)

 - In most cases, only pages that are of the same language (even if all your language pages are on the same .TLD, that language usually gets its own sitemap)

-So, in the end, the perfect XML sitemap should 100% mirror what – in a perfect world – Google crawls and indexes.
-Ideally your website has a process for building these perfect sitemaps routinely without your intervention.
+So, in the end, the perfect XML sitemap file should 100% mirror what – in a perfect world – Google crawls and indexes.
+Ideally, your website has a process for building these perfect sitemaps routinely without your intervention.
 As new products or pages come in and go out, your XML sitemap should simply overwrite itself.
-However, the rest of this post explains how to create a one off XML sitemap for those occasions where a prototype sitemap is needed, or as a quick fix for a broken sitemap generator.
+However, the rest of this post explains how to create a one-off XML sitemap for those occasions where a prototype sitemap is needed, or as a quick fix for a broken sitemap generator.

 What Do You Need?